 This was pretty apparent anyway because…

-#2 – The tarsiers are kept captive in poor conditions
+» The tarsiers are kept captive in poor condition

 You see, they have a pathway surrounding their compound which leads to certain tree spots where you can see the tarsiers.
 Obviously, they are placed there everyday for the tourists to see.
-Just look at the makeshift “roof” that each of these tarsiers have!
-That’s not natural… unless all these tarsiers built them or something.
-Ha – haaaa, no.
+Just look at the makeshift “roof” that each of these tarsiers has!

 They seemingly can’t roam around either (I bet they control them so they don’t escape) and all of them were wide awake (remember how they should be nocturnal).